ntampellini/TSCoDe/README.md

 After each reactive index, it is possible to specify a letter (`a`, `b` or `c`) to represent the "flag" of that atom.
 If provided, the program will only yield the regioisomers that respect those atom pairings.
 For "chelotropic embeds", one could specify that a single atom has two flags, for example the oxygen of a peracid, like `4ab`.

 ### Keywords

 Many keywords are

 - **SUPRAFAC** - Only retain suprafacial orbital configurations in cyclical TSs.
-Thought for Diels-Alder reactions.
+Thought for Diels-Alder and other cycloaddition reactions.

 - **DEEP** - Performs a deeper search, retaining more starting points for calculations and smaller turning angles.
 Equivalent to `THRESH=0.3 STEPS=12 CLASHES=(num=5, dist=1)`